What does Kelly mean?

 Presented below is the birth name history of Kelly for girls.
 Kelly was first listed in 1940-1949 and reached its highest position of #14 in the U.S. in the 1970s, and is at #478 currently.
 (Top Baby Names, 2015)

-Callie (#186 last year), Keely, Kelley, Kelli and Kellie are the prominent variation forms of Kelly (#431 last year).
+Callie (#186 from recent data), Keely, Kelley, Kelli and Kellie are the prominent variation forms of Kelly (#431 from recent data).
 Usage of these forms of Kelly was more pronounced in the year 1990 (adoption of 0.69%) and has become significantly lower since (adoption 0.23%, 66.6% less), with forms such as Kelli becoming less fashionable.
 Callie and Kelly are two of the more contemporarily stylish girl names among these, with Callie enjoying a rekindling in popularity.